 Mold Spots on Ceiling or in Corners of Walls

-Because steam rises, bathroom moisture problems are often found on ceilings or up in the corners of the walls.
+Since steam rises, bathroom moisture problems are often found on ceilings or up in the corners of the walls.
 Bathrooms that do not have efficient fans to divert steam and humidity to the outdoors, most often have some problems with mold.

-Mold can grow on wall, ceiling, under/around the toilet or behind the bath or shower surround.
+Mold can grow on the wall, ceiling, under/around the toilet, or behind the bath or shower surround.
 A leaky toilet or plumbing can also cause moisture problems.
 Excess moisture can cause black mold to grow, which can, in turn, cause serious health issues.
 You... don't have to see the mold for it to affect you; it just has to be present somewhere.